Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-02/13-page.md

 Please following the appropriate instructions for your device.

+<span class="label label-warning">LOAD TIME:</span> This page contains embedded interactive content.
+In may take 3-10 seconds to completely load.

 <span class="label label-danger">IMPORTANT:</span> Take your time, and please follow these directions closely.

 ## For Mac